 The prognostic uncertainty inherent in ILD should drive both primary and subspecialty palliative care further upstream in the management of these patients.

-Use of functional assessment tools may allow for early identification of declines in oxygenation and objective measures of the burden of dyspnea.
+Use of objective functional assessment and frailty tools may allow for early identification of functional decline, emerging frailty, and potentially reversible etiologies.

 Thank you: Questions, thoughts?